The Island Where Boats Don't Dock: Getting to and Loving Koh Lipe

 The cocktail bars are basic — bucket drinks dominate — but a few places serve decent mojitos (THB 150-200).
 The vibe is relaxed, not rowdy.
 Families, couples, and backpackers all mix on the sand.

-A guy with a guitar played acoustic covers of Thai and Western songs at a bar without a name.
+Somewhere along the lane, a guy with a guitar plays acoustic covers of Thai and Western songs at a bar without a name.
 The kind of place you'd never find again and always remember.

 Koh Adang and the Viewpoint